seed-labs/seed-labs/lab-setup/apple-arm/Notes/Network_Security.md

 It seems that the we have trouble running the flask server due to the version.
 We need to upgrade the flask container by running the following command.
 The one used in the original `Dockerfile` is version `1.1.1`.
-Further testing is needed.
+We added the following command to the flask container.

 ```
 pip3 install flask --upgrade